-What Are the Ways Generics Are the Same as Brand-Name Drugs?
+How Are Generics the Same as Brand-Name Drugs?

-The FDA requires a generic drug to meet standards that make sure it's the same basic product as the brand-name drug.
+The FDA requires a generic drug to meet standards that ensure it's the same basic product as the brand-name drug.
 That means the generic drug is safe and can be taken:

 - The same way as a brand-name drug